• Home

 That Council investigate the wet weather procedures undertaken by neighbouring Councils to identify industry best practice.

-investigation outlined in part (a) and part (b) above, that includes options and recommendations for the best practice to manage the City of Ryde’s
+That a report be presented to Council detailing the findings of the investigation outlined in part (a) and part (b) above, that includes options and recommendations for the best practice to manage the City of Ryde’s

 Sportsgrounds.